 Chair - Madison

 Matt Reetz received his B.S. in Biology with emphasis in Ecology, Ethology, and Evolution at the University of Illinois during which time he got his first taste of bird field work in the swamps of Southern Illinois.
-He then went on to receive his Master’s and Phd at the University of Florida where he worked on a variety of bird research projects in Australia, the Caribbean, Chile and the U.S. After graduating Matt worked as a Biologist for Florida’s state wildlife agency, served as a biology professor at a small Indiana College, and completed two postdocs with UW-Madison working on Sharp-tailed Grouse and California Spotted Owls.
-Volunteer experience with Wisconsin land trusts led him to pursue a career in non-profits.
+He then went on to receive his master's degree and PhD at the University of Florida where he worked on a variety of bird research projects in Australia, the Caribbean, Chile and the U.S. After graduating Matt worked as a Biologist for Florida’s state wildlife agency, served as a biology professor at a small Indiana College, and completed two postdocs with UW-Madison working on Sharp-tailed Grouse and California Spotted Owls.
+Volunteer experience with Wisconsin land trusts led him to pursue a career working with nonprofit organziations.
 He ended up combining the best of both worlds with a job at Madison Audubon Society.

 Vice Chair - Madison

-Kristine Euclide was a Madison Gas and Electric Company (MGE) Foundation Director and was the Vice President/General Counsel of MGE for 14 years.
-Kris has over thirty years legal experience, focusing on energy, environmental and local government law matters.
+Kristine Euclide served as the Madison Gas and Electric Company (MGE) Foundation Director and the Vice President/General Counsel of MGE for 14 years.
+Kris has over 30 years of legal experience, with a focus on energy, environmental, and local government.
 From 1997 to 1999, Kris served as Executive Assistant to Dane County Executive Kathleen Falk.
-Kris has also long been active in many professional and civic activities at a state and local level.
-Married with two adult children, Kris and her husband, Doug, have long been supporters of energy efficiency and protecting natural resources and received national, state and local recognition in the late 1970s for building one of Wisconsin’s first solar-heated, highly energy-efficient homes.
+She also has been active in many professional and civic activities at a state and local level.
+Married with two adult children, Kris and her husband, Doug, have been long-term supporters of efficient energy initiatives and the protection of natural resources.
+The couple received national, state, and local recognition in the late 1970s for building one of Wisconsin’s first solar-heated, highly energy-efficient homes.

 Secretary - Eagan, MN